 Frequently Asked Questions

-• Is it safe to connect with a stranger over the internet?
-I have a visual impairment and am concerned that one of the captains could be a criminal or have harmful intentions.
-You have a valid concern.
-Therefore, we have safety guidelines to help you make wise choices about your cycling connections.
+• Is it safe to connect with a stranger to go for a bike ride?
+That is a valid concern.
+Read our safety guidelines to help you make wise choices about your cycling connections.
 Please read the section Getting Started.

-• Do you have direct knowledge of the user’s backgrounds or anyone’s cycling ability?
+• Do you have direct knowledge of the backgrounds or cycling ability of the people in your databse?
 No. We do not investigate any user’s background or reputation.
-Nor, do we verify any representations made by and between users of our site.
-We simply provide a means for users to learn about one another and, if they wish, to arrange rides together.
+Nor, do we verify any representations made by and between users of the site.
+We simply provide a means for users to connect with each other and, if they wish, to arrange a bike ride.
 For more on this, please see our Terms of Use.

 • Do you have to be into racing or riding long distances to connect with a tandem partner?
-Not at all.
-When you sign up and create your profile, you’ll answer questions to let prospective partners know what type of riding interests you: pleasure or social riding, fitness training, racing, and/or cycling events.
+No. When you sign up and create your profile, you will describe your cycling experience and the type of riding you want prefer.

-• What if I am a good cyclist, but have never captained a tandem?
+• What if I ride bikes, but have never captained a tandem?
 There is a first time for everyone.
 If you have good bike handling skills and sound judgment, you can become a competent tandem captain.
 Read our Tandem Tutorial to get started.

 Have another question?